stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 ### Supercharged Links

 Helpful to customize note links application wide.
 This allows me to quickly recognize the type of a certain link.
 This plugin only adds HTML attributes to links, depending on some rules.
 The actual styling is done by the **Style Settings** plugin.

+### Style Settings

+Helps me to maintain a clean, minimalistic Obsidian UI.
+This plugin allows me to customize the following items:

+- **Minimal**-theme
+- **Supercharged Links**: Style the links with custom icons or colors.
+- **List Callouts**: Customize global list-item appearance

+## Convenience

+> Plugins that are fully optional, yet helpful for my workflow.

+### Mention Things

+A quicker way to insert cross-links between certain note types.
+I extensively use the `@`-notation to mention people in all kind of notes.

+### Paste Image Rename

+Opens a modal whenever I copy-paste an image to the vault, allowing me to rename that image.
+I've configured to use a date-prefix as default name, to follow my [[File Types and Media|media-naming conventions]].

+### Image Toolkit

+In many cases I want to open a screenshot in a lightbox without distractions, or zoom-in to see more details.
+This plugin adds those basic features that are lacking in Obsidian.

+### Rainbow-Colored Sidebar

+The plugin gives each top-level folder in the sidebar a distinct color.
+This adds an additional visual cue helping me to quickly see which notes I'm seeing in the sidebar.

 ---